-Antigone is a blogger with Gastroparesis currently based in Oklahoma City.
-She lives with her boyfriend and their rescue pup, Rhett.
+Antigone is a blogger and the creator of sugarfreemedia.co.
+She lives with Gastroparesis, and is based in Oklahoma City, where she lives with her husband and their rescue pup, Rhett.
 Her favorite activities are jogging, writing, gardening, playing with her pup, yoga, cooking, and drawing.
 She loves anything active or creative!

 Q: What is your biggest inspiration?

 A: The past few years, my inspiration has come from a lot of places.
 But in terms of getting back up from Gastroparesis and living my life, President FDR has been huge.
 He had a much more severe, painful, visible handicap than mine...
 And yet he went on to run our country longer than ANY OTHER MAN ever has!
 He got us through the worst war the world had ever seen.
 He even started a charity and medical facility for other people with his condition.
 I went on an FDR documentary kick for a while… Whenever I was sick in bed and feeling sorry for myself, I would pop one on… And suddenly, I knew I could conquer anything.